Dirranbandi, Queensland: History

 The town reserve was surveyed in March 1885 by surveyor Claudius Buchanan Whish.
 He is believed to have named the town using an Aboriginal word, meaning either broken forest country or chorus of frogs at night.
 The name may be derived from a Yuwaaliyaay dialect placename, Dhurrunbandaay, relating to dhurrun.gal ("hairy caterpillars") and baanda-y ("move in single file").
-There is also a Yuwaalaraay noun, dhirrinbaa, meaning "bad weather camp, on high ground", possibly from dhirrin ("high ground") and -baa ("place of, time of").

 One hundred housing allotments were first set aside, followed by land for a police station, a state school, and post office.

 Dirranbandi Provisional School opened on 9 June 1902, but closed in April 1905.
 It reopened on 20 January 1908 and became Dirranbandi State School on 1 January 1909.
 On 29 January 1963, a secondary department to Year 10 was added.